biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/auction.md

 ## MsgBid

-This message is used to submit a bid on the [auction](https://hub.biyaliquid.network/auction/) held weekly to allow members to use BIYA to bid for the basket of trading fees (60%) collected by Biyaliquid that week.
+This message is used to submit a bid on the [auction](https://hub.biyachain.network/auction/) held weekly to allow members to use BIYA to bid for the basket of trading fees (60%) collected by Biyachain that week.

 ```ts
 import {